Which Airlines Allow Emotional Support Animals

 Do Airlines Allow Unique Emotional Support Animals?

-Due to changes that have come into force with the Air Carrier Access Act, only a few airlines now accept emotional support animals in the cabin.
+Due to changes that have come into force with the Air Carrier Access Act, only a few airlines now accept emotional support animals in the cabin as they are now considered pets by most airlines.
 If the airline still takes ESAs, they may ask you to present documentation showing a legitimate need for an emotional support animal before allowing your ESA onboard.
 This documentation is usually in the form of an ESA letter written and signed by a mental health professional stating that your emotional support animal offers relief from symptoms during times of emotional distress, such as a panic attack.

 In all cases, it’s essential to check with the airline to find out the current policies and regulations on traveling with animals, whether pets or ESAs.
 If you want to travel with an unusual emotional support animal, air travel will require significant planning and may not be your best option.